jzw2/rust-capr/docs/main.typ

 #show: frame-style(styles.boxy)

-= Historical Linguistics
+= Historical Linguistics <linguistics-section>

-People have been noticing that language changes.
+Language is not static: languages change.
 Historical Linguistics is the study of change in language. @hock2021principles

+Languages may change in their syntax, along with semantics, but the area most suited for study is the phonology changes.

 The living pieces of evidence that language changes is simply examining the English language.
-The English language is notoriously known for its frequently arbitrary spelling rules. @silentk shows a list of _k_ words that do not have the _k_ sound.
+The English language is notoriously known for its frequently arbitrary spelling rules, that is, its _orthography_.  @silentk shows a list of words that do not have the _k_ sound, yet are spelled as if it began with a _k_.

 #figure(